henry11244/Blogging-Site/README.md

 The motivation behind this project is to create an intuitive site for creating, reading and commenting on blog posts.

-The applicaiton relies on SQL to maintain user and blogging data as well as Javascript and Node.js for processing on the backend.
+The applicaiton relies on SQL to maintain user, blog and comment data as well as Javascript and Node.js for processing on the backend.
 Once the data has been processed, a webpage is rendered and displayed through Handlebar.js.

 <p align="right">(<a href="#top">back to top</a>)</p>